MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Historically mobile devices used in industrial environments included specialised and rugged scanners or tablets that affixed to forklifts or work centers.
 Newer mobile devices such as smart phones are becoming more common but may have some limitations compared to traditional scanners.

-MYOB Advanced Mobile Framework supports iPhone/IOS, Android, and other mobile devices.
+MYOB Acumatica Mobile Framework supports iPhone/IOS, Android, and other mobile devices.

 PROS: